AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 #### Report details {#report-details}

+**Report run date**

 In the **[!UICONTROL Report details]** section, choose the date on which the report should run.
 Select **[!UICONTROL Report run date]** and choose your preferred date from the calendar.

->[!IMPORTANT]
->
-> The report run date must be today or later, and must occur at least one day after the end date of your report date range.
-For example, if your report date range ends on June 15, you must select a report run date of June 16 or later.
+* If you choose today's date or a date in the past, the **Campaign Summary** report runs right away.
+* If you choose a future date, the **Campaign Summary** report is scheduled to run on that day.

 ![The Create measurement report screen showing the Report run date calendar.](/help/assets/collaborate/measure/report-run-date.png)

+**Report type**

-Advertisers can select the **[!UICONTROL Campaign summary]** report type from the available options.
-If you're a publisher, the **Campaign summary** report type is preselected and cannot be changed.
+* If you're an advertiser, you can select the **[!UICONTROL Campaign summary]** report type from the available options.
+Only advertisers can generate **Attribution** reports.
+* If you're a publisher, the **[!UICONTROL Campaign summary]** report type is preselected and cannot be changed.
+Publishers cannot run Attribution reports.

 ![The Create measurement report screen showing the Campaign summary option as a preselected and unchangable report type.](/help/assets/collaborate/measure/cs-report-type.png)

-Finally, review your settings and select **[!UICONTROL Create]** to schedule the report.
-The **Campaign summary** report will be generated on the specified run date.
+Finally, review your settings and select **[!UICONTROL Create]**.
+Your campaign summary report generates immediately if the run date is today or earlier, or on the chosen future date.
+You can edit the scheduled report before its run date.
+For step-by-step instructions, refer to the [Edit measurement report] section.

 Once available, you can view your report at any time in the **[!UICONTROL Measure]** tab within your project workspace.

 ![The Create measurement report screen showing the information and the Create option highlighted.](/help/assets/collaborate/measure/cs-review.png)

 ### Create attribution report {#create-attribution-report}

-As an advertiser, you can generate **Attribution** reports to assess how your campaign exposures contribute to key actions such as sign-ups or purchases.
+As an advertiser, you can generate **Attribution** reports to assess how your campaign exposures contribute to key outcomes such as sign-ups or purchases.
 Use these reports to understand user interactions with your campaign, identify which touchpoints drive the most impact, and inform more effective marketing strategies.

 >[!IMPORTANT]
 >